lesleymoore/Password-Generator/README.md

 * User selects what characters to inlcude in password
 * User chooses length from 8-128 characters
 * User is prompted for lowercase, uppercase, numbers, and special characters
-* Users input in prompts should be validated and at least on character type is in password
+* Users input in prompts should be validated and at least one character type is in password
-* Password is created to meet all criteria
+* Password is created to meet all prompts selected by user
 * Password is written in box when all prompts are answered
-* No errors in console when inspecting criteria
+* No errors in console when inspecting live website
 * Github has live URL with no errors and includes all code
 * ReadME includes decription of project, screenshot and live URL